Wandmalfarbe/pandoc-latex-template/README.md

 1. Install pandoc from <http://pandoc.org/>.
 You also need to install [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Installation#Distributions).
 2. Download the latest version of the Eisvogel template from [the release page](https://github.com/Wandmalfarbe/pandoc-latex-template/releases/latest).
 3. Extract the downloaded ZIP archive and open the folder.
-4. Move the template `eisvogel.latex` to your pandoc templates folder.
+4. Move the two template files `eisvogel.latex` and `eisvogel.beamer` to your pandoc templates folder.
 The location of the templates folder depends on your operating system:
       - Unix, Linux, macOS: `/Users/USERNAME/.local/share/pandoc/templates/` or `/Users/USERNAME/.pandoc/templates/`
       - Windows Vista or later: `C:\Users\USERNAME\AppData\Roaming\pandoc\templates\`

-    If there are no folders called `templates` or `pandoc` you need to create them and put the template `eisvogel.latex` inside.
+    If there are no folders called `templates` or `pandoc` you need to create them and put the two template files inside.
 You can find the default user data directory on your system by looking at the output of `pandoc --version`.

+## Eisvogel versions

+The Eisvogel template is distributed in three different versions inside the compressed archives:

+1. `eisvogel.latex`

+    A standalone single file version for normal documents (articles, books, notes).
+The LaTeX and beamer templates used to be in a single file but are now separated.

+    > [!IMPORTANT]
+    > This file is NOT present in this Git repository and has to be obtained from a released version of the template.

+2. `eisvogel.beamer`

+    A standalone single file version for use with *beamer* to produce slides.
+The LaTeX and beamer templates used to be in a single file but are now separated.

+    > [!IMPORTANT]
+    > This file is NOT present in this Git repository and has to be obtained from a released version of the template.

+3. `template-multi-file`

+    This folder contains the original template (LaTeX and Beamer), split into several files.
+At release, the one-file versions are generated from this folder.

 ### Docker image